WowzaMediaSystems/wse-plugin-pathselector/README.md

 Wowza Media Systems™ provides developers with a platform to create streaming applications and solutions.
 See [Wowza Developer Tools](https://www.wowza.com/resources/developers) to learn more about our APIs and SDK.

-To use the compiled version of this module, see [How to mix audio and video from different live sources (ModuleSourceSelector](https://www.wowza.com/forums/content.php?645-How-to-use-different-Media-Cache-Sources-for-SMIL-files-and-VOD-assets-%28MediaCacheSourceSelector%29).
+To use the compiled version of this module, see [How to use different locations for SMIL files and VOD assets (MediaListPathSelector)](https://www.wowza.com/forums/content.php?645-How-to-use-different-locations-for-SMIL-files-and-VOD-assets-(MediaListPathSelector)).

 ## Contact